(VinylStudio Pro only).

 Starting with version 8.5, VinylStudio can apply FFT (Fourier transform)-based equalisation curves / filters to your recordings.
 All filters are applied in real time - What you Hear is What you Get - and no changes are made to your original recordings.
 Instead, VinylStudio applies filtering 'on the fly' as and when needed (when burning a CD, for example).
 Filtering can be applied to an entire LP side, to individual tracks or even specific sections of music within a track.
 You can also apply more than one Equalisation Curve / Filter at a time.

 An implementation detail that might be of interest is that FFT-based filtering and hiss filtering are carried out by the same piece of code, thus halving CPU-time requirements (and FFT-induced artefacts) when both features are enabled at the same time.
 It also doesn't matter how many curves you define.
-VinylStudio does them all together, just once.
+VinylStudio does them all together and applies them just once.

 To apply or adjust equalisation curves / filters for the currently selected album side, click on the Equalisation curves button in the lower toolbar.
 This displays the dialog shown below (note that all of the controls in the main window remain active while this dialog is open).